GuodongFan/GuodongFan.github.io/_posts/2019-08-19-Adapt-Space.md

 ## Motivation

 The trained model may not generalize well to unseen images, especially when there is a domain gap between the training (source) and test (target) images.

+Most approaches tackle the problem by aligning the feature distribution between source and target images.

+pixellevel domain adaptation problem in the output (segmentation) space.